Connect with us

 The county had proposed two other sites: Naivasha and Njoro.
 The Naivasha site was found to be an inappropriate choice while the latter was rejected due to poor terrain.

-In July 2014, KAA announced that its engineers and those from KCAA were surveying the Naivasha site and that they would communicate their findings once the process is completed.
+In July 2014, KAA announced that its engineers, alongside KCAA, were surveying the Naivasha site and would share their findings upon completion.

 CK understands that local politics are frustrating the project, with a section of leaders pushing for the facility to be built on a 700-acre farm in Rongai.